zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 5. Developers when testing their AI systems, do not test it with a large variety of data or do not take into consideration certain scenarios (which may come from a lack of diversity in the workplace).

 #### Example: Amazon: Congress Matched to Criminals

-Teachers teach about another example of algorithmic inaccuracy in AI systems, this one is more applicable to humans.

 Amazon created Rekognition, which is a facial recognition software.
 ACLU tested the software by matching Congress members, and the result was shocking: 28 members were matched with criminals.
 In addition, it was found that 40% of the inaccurate image matches were of people of color (ACLU NorCal).